Orkin vs. Terminix: Which Pest Control Company Should You Choose in 2023?

 Pests are notoriously difficult to exterminate, so hiring a professional exterminator is often necessary.
 Insects can burrow deep into wood or tuck themselves behind walls and into cracks and crevices.
 Even when a treatment successfully kills all of the living insects, the eggs and larvae left behind by those adults have protective measures built in that make them even more difficult to kill, so depending on the life cycle of the insect, a whole new crop can hatch in the weeks after the first treatment.
 For some pests (or in cases where the infestation occurs at the same time every year), a preventive treatment can mean a real infestation never really takes hold.
 Most pest-management companies offer service plans that cut down on the cost per visit.

 Orkin offers every customer the option of a custom contract.
 To help them understand their needs, Orkin provides guides and checklists so customers understand the best-practice steps in pest management based on their scenarios.
 The first is a guide specially tailored to new homeowners; while people who have resided in a home for years have a general idea of when and where pests might invade, new homeowners are clueless unless the sellers have been extremely honest.
 Orkin provides steps to help home buyers inspect their potential new home for signs of pest infiltration, previous treatments, and damage, as well as highlighting areas that could become problems if they aren’t already, such as moist, dark basements.
 Orkin also provides a list of steps for homeowners after they’ve moved in, including pest-management strategies and suggestions about setting up recurring inspections to ensure any infestations are handled quickly.
-For new homeowners with a lot on their plate, these clear-cut instructions and availability of inspections makes for one less thing to worry about.
+For new homeowners with a lot on their plate, these clear-cut instructions and availability of inspections make for one less thing to worry about.

 Orkin has also outlined a plan for seasonal treatment, breaking down a pest’s “seasons” into six blocks (swarm season, breeding season, high season, prep season, invader season, and shelter season) when pests will act in predictable ways.
-Orkin then mapped out nine separate pest zones based on United States Department of Energy climate zones to identify when each pest season happens in different areas so the company can design appropriate treatments.
+Orkin then mapped out nine separate pest zones based on the United States Department of Energy climate zones to identify when each pest season happens in different areas so the company can design appropriate treatments.
 Custom contracts can be built around the season for each individual situation to treat the pests effectively.

 While some people might assume that pest-management companies handle pests indoors and landscapers manage outdoor pests, this isn’t the case with Orkin—Orkin provides pest control indoors and out.
 The company provides a comprehensive listing of its whole-property services, including prevention and treatment, to make it clearer when designing a custom plan.